AdamLenter/pw_buy_nothing/README.md

 context - this is where the data about the logged in user lives. index.css - contains all of the css for the app.

+## Setup
+The system data is stored in a json server.
+To run the server, navigate to the main directory in a terminal window and enter: json-server --watch db.json --port 3001

+Then, in another terminal window, from the same directory, enter: npm start
+That will launch the app in your default browser.

 ## Usage
 This is a demo system.
 There is no login/logout screen.
 An individual user's info from the db.json file can be copied and pasted to the context page to set him/her as the logged in user.